 Ormara – the coastal community that strives for clean water

-Ormara is like the rest of Balochistan–it has a population that yearns for basic necessities of life with water being one of them but needs considerable attention from the government to ensure it’s available within the reach of the common man.
+Ormara is like the rest of Balochistan–it has a population that yearns for basic necessities of life with water being one of them but needs considerable attention from the government to ensure it is available within the reach of a common man.

-While Prime Minister Khan may have delivered many speeches to bring about development and reform on the Western Route in Gwadar, Ormara may, well, take up a decade.
+While Prime Minister Khan may have delivered many speeches to bring about development and reforms on the Western Route in Gwadar, Ormara may, well, take up a decade.

 What do they bear with the water crisis?

-“Malnutrition-borne cases are also on the rise,” Ramzan said, to which he went on to explain one of the reasons being negligence, stating that most people do not look before they drink.
+“Malnutrition-borne cases are also on the rise,” Ramzan said, at which he went on to explain one of the reasons being negligence, stating that most people do not look before they drink.